AnthonyChappuis/DragonShout/README.md

 # DragonShout
 Music sampler for Tabletop RPG

-The project aims to provide a simple music player for table top role playing games.
-It will provide a simple way to regroup songs by themes or ambiance and a quick way to switch from one theme to another without interuption (fade in/ fade out mechanism).
+The project provides a simple music player and a sound effect sampler for table top role playing games.
+It provides a simple way to regroup songs by themes or ambiance and a quick way to switch from one theme to another without interuption (fade in/ fade out mechanism).

+The musical themes are symbolized by dedicated set of buttons that can be customized with name and icons.
+Each track of a theme are displayed on a playlist showing which one is being played.
+The progress of a song is show on a progress bar.

+The sound effects are accessible by using dedicated buttons.
+That grants the user with the possibility to quickly start or stop independently each effect.
+The interface also show which effect is being played for easier recognition.
+Each effect can also be customized whith its own icon.

+Both features, music and effect players, own a separated volume control to help the user armonized them.

-The goal are:
+The goals are:
 - To keep the players immersed in the game by providing a continuous and consistant musical background.
-- To have transitions between tracks and theme being as transparent as possible
+- To have transitions between tracks and theme being as transparent as possible.
-- To give the game master quick access to musical themes and some sort of scene (narative arcs) management.
+- To give the game master quick access to musical themes.
+- To offer to the game master a tool to immerse player even more in the story thanks to judiciously placed sounds.

-The used technologies are:
+The last used technologies are:
-- Python 3
+- Python 3.6.3
-- Qt5 via PyQt5 bindings
+- PyQt 5.9.2
+- SIP 4.19.16